NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 2B has less endlag, hitbox appears two frames later and disappears one frame later, pushes on block
 - 8B has less endlag; transitions to A faster; more lift; can transition on whiff
 - JB ground hit stuns longer; grabbable
-- 5A hitbox appears one frame sooner as a bounce; frame 2 to the end does not bounce; Hilt hitbox does not appear on the first frame
+- 5A bounce hitbox made the first two frames, hilt appears on frame 3, bounce made untechable and a high
 - 5AAA follow ups changed:
   - A does vanilla; is a hard knockdown
   - 2A does vanilla B follow up